sugarcrm/SidecarDevTools/README.md

 ========================
 Copyright 2015 SugarCRM

 This is an Google Chrome devtools extension that will help you to be more productive when developing on Sugar 7.x.
+Based on the [backbone devtools](https://github.com/spect88/backbone-devtools) project by Tomasz Szczęśniak-Szlagowski.

 ## Installing